This guide is for macOS Ventura. Check this page for macOS Monterey1.

 On your iOS or iPadOS device: Go to Settings > [your name] > iCloud, then turn on Voice Memos.

-If you've enabled iCloud on your devices, notes recorded on any device will show on every device which has the same iCloud account enabled, including the iPhone, iPad, MacBook, iMac, and Mac Pro.
+If you've enabled iCloud on your devices, notes recorded on any device will show on every device that has the same iCloud account enabled, including the iPhone, iPad, MacBook, iMac, and Mac Pro.

 After the response to this post, I recorded the video at the top of this post.
 You can see the full transcription, in which I explain how to get to the com.apple.voicememos